 Find out what qualifications you need to work as a stylist.

-An eye for colour, texture, fabrics and patterns, along with an understanding and experience of using different textile processes and techniques is what's needed to make it as a textile designer.
+An eye for colour, texture, fabrics and patterns as well as an understanding and experience of using different textile processes and techniques is what's needed to make it as a textile designer.

-A degree in one of the following areas may help you enter the profession:
+A degree in one of these areas may help you enter the profession:

 - art and design